 Section 19a-342 of the Connecticut General Statutes prohibits smoking in any building owned or leased by the State of Connecticut, except in rooms that the group or individual with supervisory responsibility over such building may, in its discretion, specially designate as a "smoking area."
-The Joint Committee on Legislative Management has designated room 014F in the Capitol Building and room 2610 in the Legislative Office Building as rooms where smoking is permitted.
+The Joint Committee on Legislative Management has designated room 014F in the Capitol Building as the room where smoking is permitted.